LiamJCates/Programming-Notes/C++/ObjectOrientedConcepts/Relationships/Inheritance/CreatingDerivedClasses/MethodOverride.md

 Thus, if method DoSomething() were to be invoked using an instance of Derived, then it would not invoke the functionality in class Base

+A derived class inherits all members of the base class.
+This means a derived class can call any public member function and access any public data member.

+If a derived class declares a member function with the same name as the base class, the derived class function is the only one visible in the derived class.

+The function in the derived class is said to shadow the function in the base class.
+As a rule, you want to avoid this situation, but there are several cases in which you very much want to use the same name, without shadowing the base class function.

 ### Invoking Overridden Methods of a Base Class